carlosjhr64/korekto/examples/Tutorial.md

 ### R is for Result

-`R` statements are those that matched any preceding `M` statements in combination with one previous statement in the heap(typically the last 13 statements).
+`R` statements are those that matched any preceding `M` statements in combination with one previous statement in the heap.
 It must not have any undefined symbols.
 ```korekto
 :meat :good :with :pudding	#R13/M12,C11 If A and B, then A good with B